Bloxham School: Prefects

-The school’s prefect system was introduced in its current form by Armitage in the late 1920s.
+The school's prefect system was introduced in a form by Armitage in the late 1920s.
 Prefects were solemnly initiated in chapel, and once in office they were responsible for much of the daily administration of the school.
 Prefects were in charge of most discipline and a prefectural code was introduced; school prefects could give up to six strokes with a cane, and house prefects three.

-Today the school has various grades of prefect, all drawn from the Upper Sixth, each with different responsibilities and privileges:

-School captains: One boy and, since coeducation, one girl.
-They lead the body of school prefects and meet daily with the headmaster.
-They are called the Head Boy and the Head Girl.

-School prefects: Their duties include keeping order, supervising the wellbeing of pupils and representing the school at events.
-They have numerous privileges.
-They wear gold trim on their jackets and a black tie with the school crest.

-House captains: The senior pupil in each of the boarding houses.
-They lead the house prefects in their house and represent the house at events.
-They usually have a larger study in the boarding house, and are usually also school prefects.

-School Sacristan: Two prefects, who aid the school’s chaplain in day-to-day running of the chapel and promotion of the Christian ethos in the school.
-Leads the pastoral prefects and wears a blue tie with the school crest and cross, and a gold cross badge.
-Are also school prefects.

-House prefects: A group of six to eight senior pupils in each of the boarding houses.
-Have duties within the house, including supervising prep, the dormitories and helping to keep order.
-They wear a black tie with multiple school crests on it, each in the house colour.

-Pastoral Prefects: A group of twelve prefects who help to keep order in chapel and promote the Christian ethos in the school.
-They wear a gold cross badge.
+Currently, prefects only serve symbolic roles: charity prefect, sports prefect, etc and do not have or serve any other duties.

 Motto and arms

 The motto of Bloxham School is taken from Hewitt's 1853 school.
 A quotation from the Book of Proverbs, it is Justorum Semita Lux Splendens (Latin), which translates as "The path of the just is a shining light".
 Until 2009, the school arms was that of the Egerton family, although this usage was never registered with the College of Arms.
 It is now a stylised version of the original coat-of-arms.